Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Results

-Although the nonlinear dynamics evolves as a product of circles, the spectral structure of $L_\alpha$ remains informative.
-The eigenvectors associated with small eigenvalues describe the dominant frustrated modes induced by cycle holonomy.
-When frustration is moderate, phase-locked configurations of the nonlinear system are well-approximated by these low-lying spectral modes.
+Although the nonlinear dynamics evolves on a $N$-dimensional torus $ \mathbb T^{N} = \mathbb S^1 \times \cdots \times \mathbb S^1$, the spectral structure of $L_\alpha$ remains informative.
+The eigenvectors associated with small eigenvalues describe the modes that best accommodate the incompatibility induced by nonzero cycle holonomy.